 Consumer Credit Counselling in Quebec

-With an average household consumer debt of just over $18,500 as of the second quarter of 2012, residents of Quebec have a strong incentive to pay off their creditors.
+With an average household consumer debt, according to Statistics Canada, just about to hit $32,000 as of the second quarter of 2022, residents of Quebec have a strong incentive to pay off their creditors.
 Unlike other debt solutions such as bankruptcy, credit counselling is focused both on getting one’s debt paid off and on teaching consumers how to write and follow a livable budget.

 This budgeting advice and instruction is key because it helps residents avoid getting into further debt in the future.
 In the present, however, Quebec credit counselling also takes steps to ensure that current debts are paid off.
 Counsellors achieve this by helping debtors find room in their budget to pay more toward their debt.
 They will also work with your creditors to help lower your interest rates and to get these lenders to agree to more manageable monthly payments.
 When credit counsellors are able to make these changes, residents find that they can pay off their consumer debt more quickly than if they just tackle their credit problems alone.